 Your middle and ring fingers, as well as your thumb, are left uncovered so they can be inserted into the finger holes or used to control the hook of your ball better.
-These gloves have an assortment of uses, from supporting your from, helping your grip the ball better, collecting sweat and providing padding.
+These gloves have an assortment of uses, from supporting your form, helping your grip the ball better, collecting sweat, and providing padding.

 These are the types of gloves people generally seek out if they need more serious support for their weakened or injured joints or need some serious help maintaining their form.